 Founder and Scientific Director: Dr. Laura-Ann Petitto, Assistant Director: Dr. Clifton Langdon

-BL2 investigates how the brain interacts with its environment to make possible language learning, reading, and bilingualism.
+BL2 investigates how the brain interacts with its environment to support language learning, reading, and bilingualism.

-Renewed cognitive neuroscientist Dr. Laura-Ann Petitto and her researchers use cutting-edge, integrated fNIRS neuroimaging, thermal infared imagine, and eye-tracking technologies to conduct research on how young deaf and hearing children best learn language and reading.
+Renowned cognitive neuroscientist Dr. Laura-Ann Petitto and her researchers use cutting-edge, integrated fNIRS neuroimaging, thermal infared imaging, and eye-tracking technologies to conduct research on how young hearing and deaf children best learn language and literacy.

 BL2 is the site of many collaborative research activities, projects that advance scientific knowledge, and federal and foundation grants involving national and international visiting scholars.

-BL2 is a core training site for Gallaudet’s Ph.D. in Educational Neuroscience (PEN) program, offers neuroimaging training and certification, and serves as a resource for the Washington, D.C., area and the nation in advancing basic science knowledge about how children learn language, read, and become healthy bilinguals.
+BL2 is a core training site for Gallaudet’s Ph.D. in Educational Neuroscience (PEN) program, offers neuroimaging training and certification, and serves as a resource for the Washington, D.C., area and the nation in advancing basic scientific knowledge about how children learn language, read, and become high-functioning bilinguals.

 Director: Dr. Thomas Allen

-EL2 develops and distributes toolkits to measure young deaf and hard of hearing children’s language and cognitive development, and gathers and stores this data.
+EL2 develops and distributes toolkits to measure young deaf and hard-of-hearing children’s language and cognitive development.

-EL2 engages in classroom and home based- studies focusing on the changeable and unchangeable factors that contribute to the development of literacy in a deaf child’s early years.
+EL2 engages in classroom and home-based studies focusing on the mutable and immutable factors that contribute to the development of literacy in deaf children.

-Researchers identify individual differences among children and the impact these differences have on emerging literacy.
+Researchers identify individual differences among children and the impact they have on emerging literacy.
 They use a variety of statistical modeling approaches to analyze large longitudinal data sets.
-Students working in EL2 benefit from opportunities to train on and analyze this data for their theses and dissertations, many of which are published.
+Students working in EL2 benefit from opportunities to analyze this data for their theses and dissertations, many of which get published.

-EL2 also develops, validates, and distributes new assessments that measure the language and cognitive development of these children, and collaborates with TL2 and ML2 on evaluations of Center translational products.
+EL2 also develops, validates, and distributes new assessments that measure children's language and cognitive development.
+The lab also collaborates with TL2 and ML2 to evaluate various Center translational products.